-The directors would also have to submit their final PAYE real-time submission if this is applicable to the business and also make outstanding payment or make arrangement for payment.
+The directors would also have to submit their final PAYE real-time submission if this is applicable to the business and also make outstanding payments or make arrangements for payment.

 6. Method of closing the company.

-The directors can dissolve the company either by liquidation or strike off from company’s house.
+The directors can dissolve the company either by liquidation or strike off from the company’s house.